afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 Both pins **must** support input, output and pull-up resistors.
 This API function must be called **before** `inputs::addPCF8574Digital()` or `inputs::addMCP23017Digital()`.

-If your board features a default I2C, but you prefer to use other pins, you may call `inputs::initializeI2C()` too.
+If your board features a default I2C bus, but you prefer to use other pins, you may call `inputs::initializeI2C()` too.

 ### Single switch